 Open the Printer scheme manager window, with the button '...' at the upper menu bar on neoStampa's standard view.
 At the top of the window, the printer-specific printing scheme can be selected.

-- The buttons on the right are used to add and remove schemes, or save as any of them as a copy using another naming.
-With 'Refresh...' button you can load remote printing schemes when working with Print Server.
+- The buttons on the right are used to add and remove schemes or save any of them as a copy using another naming.
+With the 'Refresh...' button you can load remote printing schemes when working with Print Server.